-Securing appraisals and legal fees for gifts to the College Fund.
+Securing Appraisals and Legal Fees for Gifts to The College Fund.
 It will be the responsibility of the donor to secure an appraisal (where required) and independent legal counsel for all gifts made to the College Fund.
 Exceptions may be made at the discretion of the College Fund.

-Valuation of gifts for development purposes.
+Valuation of Gifts for Development Purposes.
 The College Fund will record a gift received by the College Fund at its valuation for gift purposes on the date of gift.

-Responsibility for IRS Filings upon sale of gift items.
+Responsibility for IRS Filings upon sale Related to Gifts.
 The College Fund is responsible for filing IRS Form 8282 upon the sale or disposition of any asset sold within two years of receipt by the College Fund when the charitable deduction value of the item is more than \$5,000.
 The College Fund must file this form within 125 days of the date of sale or disposition of the asset.
+A donor may present the College Fund with IRS Form 8283 that must be signed by the College Fund to acknowledge receipt of a gift for tax purposes.
+Forms 8282 and 8283 must be signed by an official authorized to sign the tax returns of the College Fund.

+Acknowledgement of Gifts.
 Acknowledgement of all gifts made to the College Fund and compliance with current IRS requirements in acknowledgement of such gifts shall be the responsibility of the College Fund.

-VII.
+VIII.
 Changes to Gift Acceptance Policies